golden-vcr/.github/profile/README.md

   alerts that should be displayed onscreen during streams (via the [**graphics**](https://github.com/golden-vcr/graphics) app rendered in OBS)

-For more information on how these newer services fit together, see the overview of event types and message queues described in the README for the [**schemas**](https://github.com/golden-vcr/schemas) repository.
+For more information on how these services fit together, see the overview of event types and message queues described in the README for the [**schemas**](https://github.com/golden-vcr/schemas) repository.

-All services are deisgned to be able to run locally with minimal effort: each repo's README contains instructions for populating an `.env` file with the necessary configuration details (from terraform state etc.); and then each process can simply be run with `go run cmd/<entrypoint>/main.go`, with server processes accessible via `http://localhost:<service-specific-port>`.
+All services are deisgned to be able to run locally with minimal effort: each repo's README contains instructions for populating an `.env` file with the necessary configuration details (from terraform state etc.); and then each process can simply be run with `go run ./cmd/<entrypoint>`, with server processes accessible via `http://localhost:<service-specific-port>`.

 ## Frontend Apps